-The Director of Human Resources or designee shall provide the Association a list of all unit members with dues paying status with each Association Dues check remitted to the Association.
+The Human Resources Director or designee shall provide the Association a list of all unit members with dues paying status with each Association Dues check remitted to the Association.
 This list and the Association Dues shall be submitted by the City to the Association within three weeks of each pay period.

-Rescission of Agreement
+Rescission Of Agreement